-Konvoy, Kommander, Dispatch, and the entire line of D2iQ products are undergoing FIPS validation, the more stringent of the two standards.
-This process takes months, but once complete, government agencies can rest assured that their D2iQ platform and workloads have been certified secure by an independent laboratory following government standards.
+Konvoy, Kommander, Dispatch, and the entire line of D2iQ products have now received FIPS validation, the more stringent of the two standards.
+This process took months, but now that it is complete, government agencies can rest assured that their D2iQ Kubernetes Platform products and workloads have been certified secure by an independent laboratory following government standards.

 D2iQ FIPS Validation

 By obtaining FIPS validation, D2iQ eliminates your need to obtain domain-specific expertise in encryption protocols.
 We ensure that our infrastructure components automatically enforce encryption in-transit, vital to workload orchestration, and at the data layer for storage of sensitive data.
 D2iQ can operate in the Federal Government and in security-conscious industries such as healthcare and finance which demand proper use of protocols such as TLS and techniques like data-at-rest encryption all of which require the use of system cryptographic modules.

 D2iQ worked with Acumen Security and just received FIPS validation of our products.
 This work ensures that the entire DKP stack uses D2iQ’s BoringCrypto, from certificate generation to mutual TLS.
 As a result, D2iQ’s DKP stack provides the “Day 2 Intelligence” in terms of security standards to use in sensitive environments such as government, finance, healthcare, or aerospace and defense.